event-engine/docs/docs/tutorial/part_II.md

 Event Engine can take over the boilerplate and we, as developers, can **focus on the business logic**.
 I'll explain in greater detail later, but first we want to see a **pure aggregate function** in action.

-*Note: If you've worked with a CQRS framework before it is maybe confusing because normally a command is handled by a command handler (comparable to an application service that handles a domain action) and the command handler would load a business entity or "DDD" aggregate from a repository.
+*Note: If you've worked with a CQRS framework before, it's maybe confusing because normally a command is handled by a command handler (comparable to an application service that handles a domain action) and the command handler would load a business entity or "DDD" aggregate from a repository.
 We still use the aggregate concept but make use of a functional programming approach.
 It keeps the domain model lean and testable and allows some nice